MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomDieBlock.md

 # Custom Blocks Part 1: The Simplest Block

 Minecraft's behavior packs and resource packs allow you to create custom content for the game.
-Custom blocks are a great way for creators to start adding interactive content for players.
+Custom blocks are a great way for creators to start adding interactive content.
 Through this tutorial, you will build a custom die block (don't be scared, that just means a singular dice!) that has different textures and can be placed in the world by a player.

 :::image type="content" source="Media/AddCustomDieBlock/AddCustomBlock1.png" alt-text="Image of player tossing a custom die block into the air.":::